P6000/weatherapp/README.md

 * Calculates and shows the average maximum temperature using a loop.
 * Includes a "Back" button to return to the Welcome Screen.

+* Screen 3 – Conditions Screen:

+Receives the selected day and condition from the Main screen via Intent Displays the day and its condition
+A “Back” button that returns to the Main screen

 ## Technical Details

 * Developed using Android Studio with Kotlin.